onflow/flow-go/cmd/observer/README.md

 The observer service provides a read-only point of contact to interact with the Flow network.
 It implements a subset of the [Access API](https://docs.onflow.org/access-api/).
 Users who need to change the state of the network should opt for running an Access node.

-It is a GRPC server which connects to a staked access node via libp2p, and forwards execute requests via GRPC.
-It is a scalable service.
+It is a gRPC scalable server which connects to a staked access node via libp2p, and forwards execute requests via gRPC.

 At a high level it does the following: